February 2016 North American winter storm: Severe weather in the South

 The storm also produced severe weather across the South on the evening of February 2, including 11 tornadoes, some of which were strong and caused considerable damage in and around Alabama and Mississippi towns of Collinsville, Scooba, and McMullen.
 More storms had affected the southeast region on February 3.
 Flooding also impacted the south including Georgia.
-On the 3rd, an EF0 tornado occurred near Columbia, South Carolina, and an EF1 caused damage in Fort Stewart, Georgia.
-Tornadoes resulted in no fatalities but 2 injuries.
+On the 3rd, an EF0 tornado occurred near Columbia, South Carolina, and an EF1 tornado caused damage in Fort Stewart, Georgia.
+The tornadoes resulted in no fatalities, although two people were injured.
+A tornado emergency was issued during the storm for Carrollton, Alabama.